NLeSC/guide/intellectual_property/examples_libraries.md

 - How should the work(s) be licensed?

   If we distribute unidecode, we should do so under the GPL version 2 or higher, as arbitrarily removing licenses from someone else's code does not make sense.
 The combined work xtas must be distributed under the same licenses, or a subset of them.
+The xtas Python code must be licensed under the GPLv2+ (if we do consider it to be a derivative work), or can be licensed in any way we want (if we consider it to not be a derivative work of Unidecode).

-The xtas Python code can be licensed in any way we want, but if we choose a license that is not compatible with the GPL, then the combined work will not be redistributable.
+  If we choose the latter option and a license that is not compatible with the GPL, then the combined work will not be distributable.
 The Apache License v2 is incompatible with the GPL version 2 for technical reasons, but it is compatible with the GPL version 3.
-Since unidecode is (also) licensed under the GPL version 3, we can license the xtas Python code under the Apache License v2, and the combined work under the GPL version 3 or later.
+Since unidecode is (also) licensed under the GPL version 3, we can, again if it isn't a derivative work, license the xtas Python code under the Apache License v2, and the combined work under the GPL version 3 or later.

+Since this is a gray area, and whether something is a derivative work or not may depend on the exact relationship between the components, we will decide on an interpretation and license on a case-by-case basis.
+In this particular case, the dependency was removed.

 ### All together now